jonylordagonie/Groupomania/README.md

 3. You can now open MySQL workbench and connect to your local instance.
 4. In the menu, "Server" you will click on "Data Import"
 6. Select "Import from Self-Contained File"
+7. Click on the "..." button and select "groupomania.sql" on your computer.
-7. At "Default Target Schema", press "New..." and write "groupomania".
+8. At "Default Target Schema", press "New..." and write "groupomania".
-8. You can now press "Start Import".
+9. You can now press "Start Import".

 <p align="right">(<a href="#top">back to top</a>)</p>